syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 </tr>
 </table>

 N> 1.
-The “Syncfusion.
-OfficeChartToImageConverter.WPF.nupkg” NuGet package is only supported from 4.0 .NET Framework onwards and also it not supported in the Universal Windows platforms.
+The "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package is only supported from 4.0 .NET Framework onwards and also it not supported in the Universal Windows platforms.
 N> 2.
-The “Syncfusion.AspNet.FileFormats.nupkg” and “Syncfusion.AspNet.Mvc.FileFormats.nupkg” packages already includes the necessary assemblies for chart conversion.
-So it is not necessary to install the “Syncfusion.OfficeChartToImageConverter.Wpf.nupkg” NuGet package additionally in ASP.NET and ASP.NET MVC platforms.
+The "Syncfusion.AspNet.FileFormats.nupkg" and "Syncfusion.AspNet.Mvc.FileFormats.nupkg" packages already includes the necessary assemblies for chart conversion.
+So it is not necessary to install the "Syncfusion.OfficeChartToImageConverter.WPF.nupkg" NuGet package additionally in ASP.NET and ASP.NET MVC platforms.

 ## NuGet Package Installation and Uninstallation